Peter Vindahl: AZ Alkmaar

 On 16 August 2021, Vindahl signed a four-year contract with Eredivisie club AZ Alkmaar.
 In his first season at the club, Vindahl was first keeper, making a total of 48 appearances.
 But in his second season, he had to act as reserve for Hobie Verhulst.

 In search of more playing time, German 2.
 Bundesliga club 1.
 FC Nürnberg could confirm on 11 December 2022 that Vindahl from January 2023 until the end of the season, would play for the club on a loan-deal.

-On 25 July 2023, Vindahl joined Czech First League club Sparta Prague a one-year loan deal with option.
+On 25 July 2023, Vindahl joined Czech First League club Sparta Prague a one-year loan deal with an option.

 Sparta Prague

 On 8 March 2024, Vindahl signed a multi-year contract with Sparta Prague.

+On 11 August 2026, Vindahl joined Serie B club Sampdoria on a one-year loan deal without an option.

 International career

 In May 2018, Vindahl trained with the Denmark national team because they needed more goalkeepers for the training sessions.
 He was called up to the senior Denmark squad for the 2022 FIFA World Cup qualification matches against the Faroe Islands and Scotland on 12 and 15 November 2021, respectively.